ziplab/QTool/doc/classification.md

   a. `origin` exists / not exists in `keyword` is to choose whether the bi-real skip connection is preferred (Block-wise skip connection versus layer-wise skip connection).

   b. `bacs` or `cbas`, etc, indicate the layer order in a ResNet block.
-For example, `bacs` is a kind of pre-activation structure, representing in a ResNet block, first normalization layer, then activation layer, then convolution layer and last skip connection layer.
+For example, `bacs` is a kind of pre-activation structure, representing in a ResNet block, first normalization layer, then activation layer, then convolutional layer and last skip connection layer.
 For pre-activation structure, `preBN` is required for the first ResNet block.
 Refer [resnet.md](./resnet.md) for more information.

   c.
 By default all layers except the first and last layers are quantized, `real_skip` can be added to keep the skip connection layers in ResNet to full precision, which is widely used in Xnor-net and Bi-Real net.